 Gran Tierra has maintained a long-term commitment to responsible resource development, requiring that its activities support a healthy environment and prosperous communities.

-GTE stands proudly as an industry leader in Environmental Stewardship, both in its compliance with regulations and international best practices, and through its voluntary initiatives that address local, national and international environmental issues.
+GTE stands proudly as an industry leader in Environmental Stewardship, both in its compliance with regulations and international best practices, and through its voluntary initiatives that address local, national, and international environmental issues.
 One of the areas where we have had a particular focus is through our reforestation efforts in the Andean-Amazon rainforest.
-For more information on this work, read the two stories below on the NaturAmazonas project and the Costayaco Forestry Centre.
+Colombia’s National Environmental Licensing Authority (ANLA) has recognized the Company’s forestry centres as effective strategies for reforestation and biodiversity conservation.

 Innovative Conservation Agreements Protect Sensitive Areas